trunghng/trunghng.github.io/_posts/2021-09-21-power-series.markdown

 ## The Interval of Convergence
 {: #int-conv}
-Similar to what we have done in the post of [infinite series of constants]({% post_url 2021-09-06-infinite-series-of-constants %}), we begin studying properties of power series by considering their convergence behavior.
+Similar to what we have done in the note of [infinite series of constants]({% post_url 2021-09-06-infinite-series-of-constants %}), we begin studying properties of power series by considering their convergence behavior.

 **Lemma 1**
 *If a power series $\sum a_nx^n$ converges at $x_1$, with $x_1\neq 0$, then it converges [absolutely]({% post_url 2021-09-06-infinite-series-of-constants %}#abs-conv) at all $x$ with $\vert x\vert<\vert x_1\vert$; and if it diverges at $x_1$, then it diverges at all $x$ with $\vert x\vert>\vert x_1\vert$.*